oitee/oitee.github.io/_posts/2021-08-04-binary-search.md

 }
 ```

-However, this will have a O(n).
-Note that, the Big-Oh notation always looks at the worst-case scenario.
+However, this will have a time-complexity of O(n).
+Note that, the Big-O notation always depicts the worst-case scenario.
 Thus, in the above example, when the target is the last element in the array, the `for-loop` will run for the entire length of `num`.
 So, the number of operations is directly proportional to the input-size.

 To do the same task, but with significantly fewer operations in relation to the size of the input, we cannot simply iterate through the entire array and compare each element of the array with the target value.
 To carry out a search that has O(log n), we will need to implement a *binary search.*